-The school provides various formats for communicating from school to home and home to school.
-Parents are encouraged to visit with the school personnel who are most knowledgeable about their area of need, concern, and service.
-When a matter needs to be addressed, the following guidelines should be followed to ensure your communication is received and a timely reply from the school is given.
+As outlined in the Communication section, the school provides various formats for communicating from school to home and home to school.
+You must talk with the person who is most knowledgeable and can take action regarding the subject matter for which you need support or guidance.
+When a matter of concern needs to be addressed, these guidelines should be followed to ensure your communication is received and a timely reply from the School is given.